Meeting your media needs quickly, smoothly, and with confidence.

 For attorneys: We educate them as to the changing face of media and how best to address the 15 second news cycle.
 Our goal is to

 educate media about your skills, your work, and your most interesting

 cases and results.

 For litigants - the same.
-Sometimes attorneys need help.
-But we insist on having fun while doing our job.
+Also important?
+We insist on having fun while doing our job.

-Our print and online media management efforts on behalf of our clients covers local and national publications in addition to their online presence.
+Our print and online media management efforts on behalf of our clients is extensive.

 We prefer Twitter to Facebook for a variety of reasons we are happy to detail if asked.

 Our clients are featured in the NY Times, CNN, and national print